Instructor Use of Computer Classroom Facilities

 Food and Drink

-No food is allowed in the Computer Drop-In Labs and Classrooms under any circumstances.
-Drinks are ok if in containers have screw on lids and are in non-disposable containers and left at the designated location.
+Non messy food is allowed in the Computer Drop-In Labs and in Classrooms under the instructors discretion.
+Drinks are permitted only if they have a lid, open containers should be left at the designated location.

 Logging On & Off

 - Once logged on, students have access to native Outlook, their My Documents folders and all software.

 - ITS provides a temporary login the first week of every term.